 Pleasant, delicate sweet flavored leeks are cylindrical leafy stalks obtained from the onion-family plant, in the Allium genus.
-They are biennial, tall, slender herbs with long cylindrical stem composed of concentric layers of overlapping leaves.
-They are commonly employed as vegetables in many parts of Europe, America, and Asia.
+They are biennial, tall, slender herbs with a long cylindrical stem composed of concentric layers of overlapping leaves.
+They commonly employed as vegetables in stir-fries in many parts of Asia, Europe, and America.

-Botanically, leek belong to the Alliaceae family of bulbous plants, in the genus: Allium.
-However, unlike their fellow allium members such as onion, shallots, garlic…etc., they do not form underground bulbs.
+Botanically, leek belongs to the Alliaceae family of bulbous plants, in the genus: Allium.
+However, unlike their fellow allium members such as onion, shallots, garlic, etc., they do not form underground bulbs.

 Scientific name: Allium ampeloprasum var. porrum.

 Photo courtesy: muffet

 Leek requires well-drained, fertile soil to flourish.
 In general, it is cultivated as an annual crop in many parts of Europe and Asia.
 Farmers either sow seeds or transplant already raised seedlings sets in the field that take about 100-120 days to harvest.

 In general, leeks are planted in deep trenches to deprive them of sunlight which otherwise would turn their stalks green (chlorophyll pigmentation) due to photosynthesis.
 As the plant grows in height, farmers gradually fill the trench by pulling surrounding earth to create a mound around the stalk.
 This method applied in order to obtain long, white, sweet, and blanched stalks instead of green, sharp, and pungent ones.

 Leeks contain many unique flavonoid antioxidants, minerals, and vitamins that have proven health benefits.